 I will tend to doubt something unless I have prior knowledge that predisposes me to accept what is being presented or until I have adequate time to form a view on the topic/situation.

 The same situation goes for positions involving God and the Scriptures.
 Key things that helped me in my faith:

 - the providential developments of history–these provided a more than stable grounding for the reliability of the Scriptures

 - Sola Scriptura, which naturally follows, is a summarizing statement for me to turn to the Scriptures to seek proof for any true position involving God and His works.

 To be very plain:

 - Want me to take a particular view on Pentecost/End times/Christ/etc.?
 Show me from Scripture to prove that I should and be thorough.
 Don’t forget to consider your point in light of ALL of Scripture!

 - Want me to listen to the latest science-backed craze for the environment/health/etc.?
 Show me from the body of evidence why I should.
 Present the facts, the data, not simply your interpretation of that data.
 Also let me see the data from similar research.
 Does it all fit together?
 Does any of it seem bogus or exaggerated?
 Who did the research?
 Is there any political bias . . . you get the idea I think.

 There exists quite a bit of shallowness out there in people’s basis for what they consider to be true and not true.
 I aim to not be one of those people.
+I am the naturally enemy of relativism involving truth.
 I have a strong desire for the truth, the whole truth, and nothing but.